What is a blood transfusion?

-People with O− blood do not have A, B, or Rh molecules on their blood cells.
+People with O− blood don't have A, B, or Rh molecules on their blood cells.
 These people can donate blood to anyone, and are known as universal donors.

-People who are AB+ have all three molecules (A, B, and Rh) on their blood cells and can safely receive blood from anyone.
+People who are AB+ have all 3 molecules (A, B, and Rh) on their blood cells and can safely receive blood from anyone.